kuzzleio/kuzzle/docs/plugins.md

 ## The plugin init function

 All plugins must expose a ``init`` function.
-Its purpose is to initialize the plugins according to its configuratin.
+Its purpose is to initialize the plugins according to its configuration.

 Kuzzle calls these ``init`` function at startup, during initialization.